 3. What are you injecting?
 How did you choose it?

-If your doctor is injecting an off-the-shelf product, then it is very unlikely that your injection will contain live stem cells.
-There is a lot of data in the literature about the prevalence and vitality of stem cells in the bone marrow and adipose tissue, and these cells are superior to those purported by the “in the vial” or off the shelf cells for healing.
+If your doctor is injecting an off-the-shelf product, then it is very unlikely that your injection will contain live cells.
+There is a lot of data in the literature about the prevalence and vitality of cells in the bone marrow and adipose tissue, and these cells are superior to those purported by the “in the vial” or off the shelf cells for healing.
 If your provider has not taken the time to understand and adapt to this evolving understanding of the literature, then it is very unlikely that they are properly trained to select and administer a regenerative medicine treatment.